 - Decide how many panels you want and find a reputable supplier.

-- Figure out how you will connect the panels to your mains supply or shed electricity.
+- Figure out how to connect the panels to your mains supply or shed electricity.

 Once you’ve got that all worked out, you’ll be on your way to providing clean, green energy to your shed and home!

-Solar Panels are the future – clean and green energy right that’s produced right on your door – or shed-step!
-Installing them on your roof is great, but if you just want to dip your toe into solar power, or know that you’ll make more energy by installing them on your garden building, then opt for the shed.
+Solar panels are the future – clean and green energy that’s produced right on your door or shed step!
+Installing them on your roof is great.
+But if you know you’ll make more energy by installing them on your garden building, opt for the shed.

 When it comes to sheds, whether it be wood, plastic, or metal, we’re the UK experts here at Garden Buildings Direct.
-So for a shed that does everything you need it to, and stands the test of time, click the button below and shop our great range!
+So for a high-quality shed that does everything you need it to, click the button below and shop our great range!